edgemethods/FieldConnectDataStandard/README.md

 ## Getting started
 Most of the specification relates to device-to-cloud telemetry data.
 Each message type has detail on the schema and an example, which should be self explanatory.
 Look at the [Common Fields](./01-DeviceToCloud/CommonFields.md) for an understanding of the common fields.
 Follow that up with looking at a simple message, like an [EventMessage](./01-DeviceToCloud/EventMessage.md), and a complex message, such as [IntervalTelemetryMessage](./01-DeviceToCloud/IntervalTelemetryMessage.md) to see how a range of messages are implemented.

+## Sponsor
+Work on the Field Connect Data Standard is sponsored by [EdgeMethods](http://edgemethods.com).
+EdgeMethods is a UK-based IoT products and services company that focusses on building IoT solutions on the Microsoft IoT platform.

+## Contact
+Please use github issues with specific usage questions.
+For general enquiries contact simon.munro (at) edgemethods.com.

 ## Examples

 ### EventMessage